 The Governor's Award provides funding to exceptional assistant and associate professors working at Canadian universities who have demonstrated the potential to make exemplary research contributions in their fields.

 The award consists of a $25,000 research grant paid annually, directly to the recipient.
-The award is for a two-year term, subject to an annual review and confirmation process.
+The award is for a term of up to two years, and is subject to an annual review and confirmation process.
 Recipients of this award cannot apply for a second term.

 Governor's Award recipients are required to: